quasilyte/textocat-php-sdk/README.md

 # Dependencies

-No seriouse dependencies, but wrappers need some pretty ways to make<br>
+No serious dependencies, but wrappers need some pretty ways to make<br>
 HTTP requests, so tiny Qweb\Request lies in.

 # Installation